The Best Baby Toothpaste

-At What Age Should A Child Use Toothpaste?
+At What Age Should A Child Start Using Toothpaste?

 How Much Toothpaste Should I Use?

 If you child is under three years of age, use a grain of rice (or a small smear) of toothpaste.
 At this age, children generally can’t spit but using a small amount has been proven safe for use.
 When children are over the age of three, use a pea sized amount.
 The main difference between children’s toothpaste and adult toothpaste is the flavor profile and how much foaming there is.
-Some children, especially picky eaters, may struggle with the flavor and texture of some toothpastes.
-I’ve found Tom’s of Maine has a relatively mild flavor profile that a lot of kids will tolerate.
+Some children, especially picky eaters, may struggle with the flavor and texture of some toothpastes so experiment until you find a flavor or toothpaste brand they like.

 When Should I Start Whitening Toothpaste?